-If you’ve tried everything to survive and your work-life still sucks, then it’s time to pay your favorite job board a visit!
+If you’ve tried everything to survive and your work-life still sucks, then it’s time to pay your favorite job board a visit.

-Do your conversations regularly fall back to grumbling about coworkers, your boss, or about the job itself?
+Do your conversations fall back to venting about coworkers, your boss, or about the job itself?

 2 | Your Friends and Family Comment on The Fact That You Hate Your Job

-The people we spend the most amount of our time with tend to be more perceptive to our emotional well-being than we think.
+The people we spend time with are more perceptive to our emotional well-being than we think.

-First things first – don’t get defensive if they bring it up.
+So first things first – don’t get defensive if they bring it up.

 3 | Wages Stay Stagnant